gianfaye/gianfaye-jekyll/_posts/2014-05-26-are-you-permanent.md

 And so the company changed.
 But what if the things you liked about the company, the mostly reason why you applied and took the job in the first place, were a part of this change?

->Plus ça change, plus c'est la même chose. / The more things change, the more they stay the same. - [Jean-Baptiste Alphonse Karr](http://en.wiktionary.org/wiki/plus_%C3%A7a_change,_plus_c'est_la_m%C3%AAme_chose)
+>Plus ca change, plus c'est la meme chose. / The more things change, the more they stay the same.
+[Jean-Baptiste Alphonse Karr](http://en.wiktionary.org/wiki/plus_%C3%A7a_change,_plus_c'est_la_m%C3%AAme_chose)

 ##We Are The Company